trozware/troznet/content/post/2016-05-07-19th-hole-golf-scorer-3.1.md

 iphoneappdesc: The golf scoring app for everyone, for iPhone and Apple Watch.
 iphoneappid: 871686159
 iphoneappname: 19th Hole Golf Scorer
-summary: I finally worked out how to make the app stay as the active app on my Apple Watch without having to change settings every time.
 tags:
 - ios
 - golf